Click here for recent news on pension de-risking from Edward Stone Law.

 I.R.S.
 Regulations regarding Lump Sum De-risking

 In July 2015, the IRS announced new regulations (Notice 2015-49) limiting a company’s ability to de-risk its pension liabilities by making lump sum distributions to participants in pay status.
 While lump-sum payments may be a cost effective way of de-risking pension obligations, they may not be the best thing for retirees.
-Taking away the lump sum option from the defined benefits plan sponsor will likely result in more pension de-risking via buy-outs and lift-outs.
+The recent limitations placed on lump-sum buyouts will likely result in more pension de-risking via annuity buy-outs and lift-outs.